How to Make Your Business Blog Stand Out With Expert Voices

 Step 5: Turn Responses Into a Strong Blog Post

-- Short intro explaining the topic and why it matters
+- Short intro explaining the topic

 - Headshots and short bios (if possible)

-- Add your own take between answers when needed
+- Add your own comments where useful

-Step 6: Share It (and Let Them Share It, Too)
+Step 6: Share It (and Let Them Share It Too)

 - Turn quotes into Instagram or LinkedIn posts